jgarciasuarez/jgarciasuarez.github.io/index.md

 Currently, I am studying the feasibility of seismic meta-materials in realistic scenarios by bringing up the actual nuances of earthquake engineering (heterogeneous medium, non-linear soil response, transient loading) to the picture.
 My general interests lie at the intersection of Geomechanics, Theoretical Solid Mechanics and Applied Mathematics.

-You will find similar information about me in my [CV](https://drive.google.com/file/d/18udox0qxRjYDpIobtoMBVT6ZDYpMtuJw/view?usp=sharing).
+You can find more information about me in my [CV](https://drive.google.com/file/d/18udox0qxRjYDpIobtoMBVT6ZDYpMtuJw/view?usp=sharing).

 ## Projects